martha5T/alx_capstone_project/README.md

 About: The about tells people about your profile in detail.
 Your qualifiction, achievement and things you like to do.
 Services: Here, you tell people about the services you render.
 Portfolio: This showcases your projects and achievements.
 Things that you have done.
-Contact: This gives your email address information, location and phone numder.
+Contact: This gives your email address information and location.

 Technologies Used: